By Lauren Muhlheim, PsyD and Katie Grubiak, RDN

 During early recovery, when early fullness is a common issue, fortified shakes may be easier both physically and mentally to consume than food.
 And when getting in enough calories by eating calorically dense foods is too tough, we think the use of supplements is a perfectly good alternative.
 It is always better than not eating enough.

-The most popular brands sold commercially in the US are Boost and Ensure, which come in different flavors and are usually sold in plastic bottles.
-The main lines are dairy based, but there are non-dairy versions known as Boost Breeze and Ensure Clear, which are packaged in juice boxes and may be ordered online.
-There are formulations with even higher caloric density (e.g. Boost Plus).
-In hospital settings, these products are used for patients who are unable to eat–following a stroke, for instance–or need extra nutrition.
+The most popular brands sold commercially in the US are Boost and Ensure.
+These come in different flavors and are usually sold in plastic bottles.
+The main lines are dairy-based, but Boost Breeze and Ensure Clear are non-dairy versions, which are packaged in juice boxes and may be ordered online.
+There are formulations with higher caloric density (e.g. Boost Plus and Very High-Calorie Boost).
+In hospital settings, these products support patients who are unable to eat–following a stroke or jaw surgery, for instance–or need extra nutrition.
 They can also be used in tube feeding.

-How to Use Supplements
+How to Use Nutritional Supplement Shakes

-Supplements taste better chilled than at room temperature.
-They can be added to a meal in lieu of a lower-calorie beverage, drunk as a standalone snack, or used in the preparation of oatmeal, smoothies, or milkshakes.
-They can be consumed more quickly than solid foods and can serve for quick convenient nutrition, especially on the go.
+Nutritional supplement shakes taste better chilled than at room temperature.
+They can be added to a meal in lieu of a lower-calorie beverage.
+Alternatively, they can be drunk as a standalone snack or beverage as part of a meal.
+They can also be used in the preparation of oatmeal, smoothies, or milkshakes.
+Many people can more quickly consume nutritional supplement shakes than solid foods.
+Thus, they offer quick convenient nutrition, especially on the go.